aissus/Reports/Readme.md

 ## Statistical Signal Processing 1

 A study of the different estimators in the homework using Matlab codes.

-The final project was about estimation techniques.
+The final project was about Matched filters and detection theory.

 ## Electronics Design 2

-A design of a Miller and a Lead compensated OPAMP using Cadence Virtuoso.
+A design of a Miller and a Lead compensated OPAMP using Cadence Virtuoso  and the generic 45nm PDK.

 ## Simulation and Tools for Telecommunications